The system options determine how AutoMate behaves on a system level.

 NOTE: These options can be viewed and modified by an authenticated user through Remote Administration

-Select from the following to control when the AutoMate icon is visible in the system task tray (located near the system clock):
+Sets when the AutoMate icon is visible in the system task tray (located near the system clock).
+The available options are:

 AutoMate uses TCP/IP communication to interact with itself and other AutoMate installations.
-By default, AutoMate will accept connections from local copies of the Task Administrator and from remote AutoMate installations (if enabled) on port 7477.
+By default, AutoMate will accept connections from local copies of the Task Administrator, and remote AutoMate installations (if enabled) on port 7477.
 This port can be changed if it conflicts with other applications on the system.
-After changing the port, be sure to restart AutoMate: Right-click the AutoMate tray icon and select Exit.
-Then restart the AutoMate Task Administrator.
+After changing the port, the AutoMate service needs to be restarted in order for the new port to be recognized.
+This can be accomplished by right-clicking the AutoMate tray icon and selecting Exit from the right-click menu, then restarting the AutoMate Task Administrator from the Start menu.

 AutoMate tasks can be tailored to execute with varying degrees of isolation allowing for faster startup speeds.
 Tasks can be set to run under a single pre-loaded process allowing faster startup speeds but eliminating tasks from being isolated from one another or each task can be set to start in their own process isolating them from other running tasks at the cost of a reduction in startup speeds.
 To modify task isolation, click the Change Task Isolation Level button.
 A Task Isolation Level dialog will appear (as shown below).